seanchannel/autobluez/README.md

 # wg-firmware-test

+# NOTE: this README is out of date

 These scripts are intended to automate the [firmware regression test suite in TestLodge](https://waterguru.testlodge.com/projects/27528/suites/130300).
 See below for details about using these scripts.

 # How This basically works -- developer mode